Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 ### Project Details
 Here is a walkthrough of the scope of work for introducing Mintbase Studio and its features

-#### Onboarding for Mintbase Users and Creators - Support for Mintbase Wallet and Login with Near
+#### Onboarding for Mintbase Users and Creators
-The integration would allow users to Login with Near and other wallet providers.
+This integration allows users to log in with their NEAR account and other supported wallet providers.
+It simplifies the process and enhances accessibility.
 ![Login/SignUp Flow](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/a8c7a753-b1cb-4516-86b8-bae41604c67c)

 #### The Minter Engine Integration in the collections creation flow
+This feature enables the creation of collections and NFTs with support for metadata standards using the Mintbase SDK.
 * Create Collection and Mint on Mintbase
 * Import Any Near Collection by Utilizing Mintbase Indexer
 ![Near_Import_Contract_Demo_GIF](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/199bbd23-f3de-4127-80cf-7dd776ce8a85)

 #### Launch Utilities
-Introducing the powerful 'Utilities' module, designed to elevate the value and engagement of your NFTs.
-With this module, community owners can seamlessly add and edit a wide range of benefits to their existing NFTs.
-Studio's 'Benefits' module empowers you to create unique experiences for your NFT holders.
+Introducing the 'Utilities' module, designed to enhance the value and engagement of NFTs.
+This module empowers community owners to add a wide range of benefits to their NFTs, providing unique experiences for holders.
 These are some key features :
 * Add benefits to existing NFTs
 * Edit existing benefits in NFTs